 Brilliant session, Ruben!
 I am running out to play five card Nancy.

-The post "Not the Sunday Funnies: Lessons from Webcomics" was originally rescued from the bottom of a stangant pond at CogDogBlog (http://cogdogblog.com/2007/11/webcomics/) on November 7, 2007.
+The post "Not the Sunday Funnies: Lessons from Webcomics" was originally pulled like taffy through a needle's eye at CogDogBlog (http://cogdogblog.com/2007/11/webcomics/) on November 7, 2007.